Working on a public holiday?

 And what about the saved hours?

-If you are covered by part B, the same agreements as in the CLA hospitality apply to you.
+If you are covered by Part B, the same agreements as in the CLA hospitality apply to you.

 CLA recreation

-Are you a flexitimer or an employee with an annual hours norm and are you scheduled on the same day for a continuous period of 6 months or longer?
+Are you a flexitimer or an employee with annual hours and are you scheduled on the same day for a continuous period of 6 months or longer?
 Then you are entitled to a day off with pay for each recognised public holiday if the holiday falls on that same day and the company or a department is closed.

 Required to work?